Prophet Inequalities for Matching with a Single Sample: Vertex Arrival in Bipartite Graphs

 As before, we observe that the allocations $\Eprime$ and $\M$ are distributed in exactly the same way, whether they are computed by \cref{AlgoBipOff} or \cref{AlgoBipOn}.

-\begin{claim} The sets $\Eprime$, $\Ms$ and $\M$ are distributed the same way when computed by \Cref{AlgoBipOn} as when computed by \Cref{AlgoBipOff}. \end{claim} \begin{proof} The proof is analogous to the one of \Cref{claim:equivalence}.
+\begin{claim} The sets $\Eprime$, $\Ms$ and $\M$ are distributed the same way when computed by \Cref{AlgoBipOn} as when computed by \Cref{AlgoBipOff}. \end{claim} \begin{proof} The proof is analogous to the one of \Cref{claim:equivalence}, the only difference being that here we assume vertex arrival, i.e. all edges incident to the same buyer arrive at the same time.
 The $R$ and $S$ graphs in the offline and online setting follows the same distribution as argued in the previous Section, and $\Ms$ is still the greedy matching on the $S$ graph, in both \Cref{AlgoBipOn} and \Cref{AlgoBipOn}.
 We know that $\M$ is extracted in the same way by $\Eprime$ by the two algorithms, so we just need to argue that for each fixed realization of the edge weights, the online and offline versions of the edge sets $\Eprime$ coincide.
 Considering now which edges $e=(i,j)$ from the $R$ graph are successfully added to $M'$, those are exactly the ones such that for both of their endpoints, no incident edge had an $S$-value greater than $r_e$ and no edge containing $i$ with the same property but larger value exists.
-This is exactly the set of edges fulfilling the argmax in algorithm \nameref{AlgoBipOn}. \end{proof}
+This is exactly the set of edges fulfilling the argmax in \cref{AlgoBipOn}. \end{proof}

-As an intermediate step towards the solution we need to relate the weight of the edge set $\Eprime$ to that of the actual matching $\M$.
-This is done via an intermediate matching $\Msafe$, which is the one induced by $\Eprime$ if the conflicts over an item $j$ that is allocated more than once are solved in favor of the buyer with the largest $j$-incident edge in $\Eprime$.
-Clearly, $w(\M) \le w(\Msafe) \le w(\Eprime)$. \begin{lemma} Consider \cref{AlgoBipOff} and $\Msafe$ defined above.
-Then the following inequality holds: